 5. Wonder Woman, Batman Vs. Superman:

 I think everyone can agree with me when I say that Batman Vs. Superman was pretty meh…until Wonder Woman appeared.
 The last couple of minutes were awesome with her in it, and the actress they chose was perfect.
-I really hope the Wonder Woman movie will be good.
-It’d be cool for one of the first female superhero movies to be great; it’d encourage studios everywhere to make more superhero leads women.
-Anyway, Wonder Woman was one of the few heroes to be able to really fight Doomsday, and she was her own hero; she wasn’t “with” Batman or Superman.
+She was one of the few heroes to be able to really fight Doomsday, and she was her own hero; she wasn’t “with” Batman or Superman.
 And she was even cooler in her own movie.
 She proved to have her own direction and capability.
 She makes her own decisions, and although she is one of the strongest women to have ever existed, it’s her loving heart that gives her so much power.
 She’s kind and compassionate, yet that doesn’t weaken her; instead it makes her even stronger.